ben-n-fuller/dev-containers/README.md

 - Build the required image (described below)
 - Copy the `devcontainer.json` and `Dockerfile` files corresponding with the desired container into `.devcontainers/` at the root of the target project

+## Run
+### VS Code
+1. Press `Ctrl+Shift+P` and search for `Dev Containers: Open Folder in Container`
+2. Open the container and choose the project root
+3. VS Code will launch a new window with your project running in the dev container

 ## Build
 | Image | Command |
 |-|-|